-Susana SimÃµes Pereira, maths teacher and PhD student in science teaching and communication.
+Susana SimÃµes Pereira, maths teacher and PhD in science teaching and communication.
 I enjoy games and photography and I'm passionate for science and art, specially when together in the same context.
 You can follow my updates on Twitter, LinkedIn and Facebook.

 Astronomy, statistics, probabilities and cartography, among other areas of knowledge, played an important role in the evolution of data visualization.